 Deductions apply for new housing and housing that has received long-term superior housing certification.
 There are also deductions for secondhand homes and apartments will which vary depending on the age of the building, its size and purpose of use.

-The base price may vary from the actual purchase price if the property includes consumption tax, so make sure you check that your agent has not overcharged you.
+The base price is the consumption tax-free price of the property and will be lower than the actual purchase price if the property includes consumption tax, so make sure you check that your agent has not overcharged you.
+Consumption tax applies to the building portion of the property if the seller is a company (the consumption tax is payable by the seller).

 The annual fixed asset and city taxes will be different for each property, so please check with your agent for the latest tax figures.
 Taxes will be higher for properties with a larger and more valuable share of land ownership.